Year in Review 2025 Review 18 Min Read

 Bento Grid: Inspired by Apple, Adapted Everywhere

-Bento Grids - named after Japanese lunch boxes with different compartments - have become the dominant layout pattern in 2025.
-Companies like Apple, Microsoft, and Pinterest rely on this modular approach that organizes information in clear, differently sized cards.
+Bento Grids — named after Japanese lunch boxes — became the dominant layout pattern in 2025.
+Apple, Microsoft, and Pinterest all use this approach: modular cards of different sizes, each holding one piece of information, arranged in a clear grid.

 Why Bento Works